5l1v3r1/Malkocoglu/README.md

 Network Mapping,
 Logging Doing Attacks,
 Finding open ports,
+Multiple web application attacks techniques( xss, sqli, csrf, lfı) Information Gathering

 ... +

 # And How we can improve this project?
-May be you can help me? İf you have got any idea contact me.
+#İf you have got any idea contact me.

 # Knowledge is power!